Raphaellaucene/MS-Challenge-AZ-204/README.md

 3. Install the required dependencies:
     ```sh
     dotnet add package Azure.Storage.Blobs

+# Azure Container

+## Overview
+Use ACR service (Azure Conatainer Registry) to developing containers and pipelines or using ACR Task to create container images to Azure.
+Use ACI (Azure Container instance) to execute this images created previosly using CLI

+### ACR
+- Explain the benefits using ACR
+- Describe how to using ACR's Task to create automatic builds and deploy
+- Explain Dockerfile elements
+- Create and run a ACR image using Azure CLI

+### ACI
+- Container Groups
+- Explain restart policy
+- YAML volume

+# Tier
+- Basic
+- Standart
+- Premium

 ## Contact
 For any questions or feedback, please open an issue on the [GitHub repository](https://github.com/Raphaellaucene/AZ-204-FileApp).